NahomT8/JSPlayground/Notes/Notes.md

 - Object: A collection of properties, where each property is defined as a key-value pair.
 Example: { name: "John", age: 30 }
 - Array: A special type of object used to store ordered collections of values.
 Example: [1, 2, 3, 4]
 - Function: A block of code designed to perform a particular task, which can be invoked when needed.

+# JavaScript Data Structure
+JavaScript has a bunch of built-in data structures like…
+- An array for holding a dynamic collection of indexed items
+- Or a Set for holding a collection of unique items.
+- Or Map which also holds a key-value pair like an object BUT can be more easily looped over along with a variety of other features.